httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an item bare_item and parameters item_parameters as input, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
-2. Append the result of applying Serializing a Bare Item {{ser-bare-item}} with bare_item to output.
+2. Append the result of running Serializing a Bare Item {{ser-bare-item}} with bare_item to output.
-3. Append the result of applying Serializing Parameters {{ser-params}} with item_parameters to output.
+3. Append the result of running Serializing Parameters {{ser-params}} with item_parameters to output.
 4. Return output.